SystemsApproach/tcpcc/tcp_ip.rst

 packet into a receive buffer, and the receiving process reads from this buffer at its leisure.
 This situation is illustrated in :numref:`Figure %s <fig-tcp-stream>`, which, for simplicity, shows data flowing in only one direction.
-Remember that, in general, a single TCP connection supports byte streams flowing in both directions.

 .. _fig-tcp-stream:
 .. figure:: figures/f05-03-9780123850591.png